Jonathan-Baldwin/library/drawio/README.md

 ## Philosophy

-Each screen c an be decomposed into smaller components.
+Each screen can be decomposed into smaller components.
 Then those components may be able to decomposed into smaller components still.
 This procss can be repeated until the components are small enough to be testable and composable.
 When decomposing a component, you should aske the following questions:

 - Can this component be decomposed into a smaller component?
 - What imputs/outputs/dependency injection is needed for this component to function